 Conclusion: Voice of the customer best practices and VOC strategy

-We hope you enjoyed this article disproving common myths and providing key voice of the customer best practices to help your company's CX transformation.
+We hope you enjoyed this article disproving common myths and providing key voice of the customer trends and best practices to help your company's CX transformation.
 As mentioned previously, VOC is not a new term.
 It has been re-ignited as a differentiator due to its influence on customer service and customer satisfaction.
 Likewise, a strong understanding of what your customer expects does more than just improve the customer experience, it can have a great influence on your brand's relationship with customers.
 When a VOC program successfully incorporates customer preferences it can improve customer loyalty and overall customer retention, which increases overall customer lifetime value.

 Additional TTEC Voice of the Customer resources

 Change the Voice of Customer Conversation in the Contact Center: Contact centers are primarily designed to operate on efficiency.
 Because of this, nearly everything about their operations gets measured.
 But in the fast-paced economy driven by high customer expectations, are companies measuring the right things in the contact center?
-In this article, learn how to answer “why” questions as part of your voice of the customer strategy in order to uncover opportunities to improve the customer experience.
+In this article, learn how to answer “why” questions as part of your voice of customer analysis in order to uncover opportunities to improve the customer experience.